XYphrodite/at32f403a-407-docs/README.md

 This repository is designed as a **documentation source for Context7**, providing:

 - **Structured Technical References:** Complete MCU specifications and limitations in searchable Markdown format
-- **Working Code Examples:** 1,985 peripheral examples (drivers, applications, use cases)
+- **Comprehensive Peripheral Documentation:** 26 detailed guides with code examples, API references, and best practices
-- **Intelligent Taxonomy:** 6 YAML files enabling semantic search and natural language queries
+- **Intelligent Taxonomy:** 5 YAML files enabling semantic search and natural language queries
 - **Device Limitations Catalog:** All 41 known issues with priority levels and workarounds
 - **Quick Access:** Search-friendly format for rapid information retrieval during development